Tobacco and Vapour Products Program

 - Tobacco reduction co-ordinators work to reduce tobacco use in their communities.

-- Tobacco enforcement officers enforce the Tobacco Control Act in their communities.
+- Enforcement officers enforce the Tobacco Control Act in their communities.

 - Ministry of Finance - administers the sale of tobacco through the Tobacco Retail Authorization and the Tobacco Tax.